-U.S. says killing top Iran general foiled plot against Americans
+U.S. says killing top Iran general averted plot against Americans

 The attack also killed top Iraqi militia commander Abu Mahdi al-Muhandis, an adviser to Soleimani.

 Their deaths divided Iraqi opinion.
 Many condemned the attacks, seeing Soleimani as a hero for his role in defeating Islamic State.
-Others voiced approval, saying Soleimani and Muhandis had backed the use of deadly force against unarmed anti-government protesters last year and put in place the militias they blame for many of Iraq’s social and economic woes.
+Others voiced approval, saying Soleimani and Muhandis had backed the use of force against unarmed anti-government protesters last year and set up the militias they blame for many of Iraq’s social and economic woes.

 However, many Iraqis criticised Washington for killing the men on Iraqi soil and possibly plunging the country into a war.

-The attack followed a sharp increase in U.S.-Iranian hostilities last week when pro-Iranian militiamen attacked the U.S. embassy in Iraq following a U.S. air raid on the Kataib Hezbollah militia, founded by Muhandis.
+The attack followed a sharp increase in U.S.-Iranian hostilities last week when pro-Iranian militiamen attacked the U.S. embassy in Baghdad following a U.S. air raid on the Kataib Hezbollah militia, founded by Muhandis.

 Iraq’s prime minister said with Friday’s attack Washington had violated a deal for keeping U.S. troops in his country.

-Khamenei said harsh revenge awaited the “criminals” who killed Soleimani and said his death would redouble resistance against the United States and Israel.
+Khamenei said a harsh revenge awaited the “criminals” who killed Soleimani and his death would redouble resistance against the United States and Israel.
 He called for three days of national mourning and appointed Soleimani’s deputy, Brigadier General Esmail Ghaani, to replace him as Quds Force head.

-Iran summoned a Swiss envoy for a second time to reply to a U.S. message, Iranian state media said, hours after a Swiss diplomat delivered Washington’s communication over the killing.
+Iran summoned a Swiss envoy for a second time to reply to a U.S. message, Iranian media said, hours after a Swiss diplomat delivered a U.S. communication over the killing.

+The killing was an act of “international terrorism,” Foreign Minister Mohammad Javad Zarif said.

 U.S. officials said Soleimani was killed in a drone strike.
 Iran said he died in an attack by U.S. helicopters.

-Israel put its army on high alert and U.S. allies in Europe including Britain, France and Germany voiced concerns about an escalation in tensions.
+Israel put its army on high alert and U.S. allies in Europe including Britain, France and Germany voiced concerns.
 U.N.
 Secretary-General Antonio Guterres called for “maximum restraint”.
+Iran’s top Arab foe, Saudi Arabia, urged restraint.

 The U.S. embassy in Baghdad urged American citizens to leave Iraq immediately.
 Dozens of U.S. citizens working for foreign oil companies in the southern city of Basra were leaving the country.
 Iraqi officials said the evacuations would not affect output and exports.